TZstatsADS/Fall2019-proj3-sec1-grp8/doc/project3_desc.md

 3. [wk1] As a team, read and brainstorm about possible lead on features.
 4. [wk2] Based on outcomes from week 1 brainstorm sessions, start data cleaning (start early on this one!)
 5. [wk2] Week 2 is the **exploration** week.
 Try different features and classifiers.
-6. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2 (3/10).
+6. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2 (Oct 16/17).
 7. [wk 3+4] Week 3/4 is program **evaluation** weeks.
-By 3/10 (the beginning of week 3), you should have a clear plan on what set of features to consider and what set of classifiers to consider.
+By Oct 23/24 (the beginning of week 3), you should have a clear plan on what set of features to consider and what set of classifiers to consider.
 During the final week, there will be some serious model training, validation and testing, which is likely to take some time.
 (Start early!)
-8. [wk 3+4] By 3/10, you should layout a to-do list and divide up tasks.
+8. [wk 3+4] By Oct 23/24, you should layout a to-do list and divide up tasks.
 Teams should work together and resolve any ambiguity about which team member should be doing what for this project.
 This is **extremly important** for this project due to the computational nature of this project.

 ##### Working together
 - Setup a GitHub project folder with everyone listed as contributor.
 Everyone clones the project locally and create a local branch.